shotgunsoftware/tk-photoshopcc/plugins/basic/README.md

 This section is designed for developers and covers how to setup, build, and test the Adobe CC extension.

-The entire extension source lives here in the `tk-adobecc` engine in the `extensions/basic` folder.
+The entire extension source lives here in the `tk-photoshopcc` engine in the `extensions/basic` folder.
 This includes all of the pieces required by Adobe to run as a CEP extension as well as the configuration and logic specific to bootstrapping and running Shotgun Toolkit in a python process.